jphmrst/PLC/src/plc/fp/Basics.lagda.md

 taken as another comment like the rest of this text.
 The backticks surround actual Agda code.

+#### Exercise `monthsAndSeasons` (practice) {#monthsAndSeasons}

+Write a data type `Month` with twelve constructors, one for each month.
+Write a function `monthSeason` which maps a month to its season,

+    data Season : Set where
+      winter : Season
+      spring : Season
+      summer : Season
+      fall : Season

 ### Booleans

 In a similar way, we can define the type `Bool` of booleans, with